zeyus/touchtracker/README.md

 ### Try it out

-You [run the latest touchtracker](https://zeyus.com/touchtracker/web/index.html) web release to give it a go.
+You can [run the latest touchtracker](https://zeyus.com/touchtracker/web/index.html) web release to give it a go.

 ## Future plans